AI Agent Architecture: The Trust Boundary Model

 What is the difference between tools and actions?

 A tool is a capability the agent can call, such as an API or database lookup.
-An action is the effect caused by using that tool, such as updating a record, sending an email, or triggering a workflow.
+An action is the effect caused by using that tool, such as updating a record, sending an email, granting access, or triggering a workflow.

 What is the first step in designing a secure AI agent?